Support

 Having a system that monitors account changes and access events that can share that information with IAMs and SIEMs is critical.
 If security teams catch unusual account activity early, it will spare everybody a lot of headaches later.
 You should also create and enforce policies that help prevent the abuse of user accounts in the first place, including complex passwords requirements and limited access based on the need to know.

 Passively identifying new vulnerabilities on demand is a huge advantage for asset owners.
 You can accomplish this with a tool that takes your ICS device data and compares it to NIST’s CVE database and ICS-CERT advisories to tell you which assets are affected and if there is an available patch.
-You can then take this information and use it to prioritize your patching efforts (for those assets that can actually be patched).
+You can then take this information and use it to prioritize your patching efforts (for those assets that can actually be patched). and mitigation efforts.
 An important caveat to remember here is that your vulnerability management tool is only as good as your asset inventory, so make sure you follow the advice from #1 first.

 A misconfigured device can provide an easy entry point into your ICS for an attacker, so make sure you have a baseline of known good configurations for each endpoint that you’re continuously monitoring for changes.
 Removable media is another attack vector that has been gaining traction recently, so keep a close eye on that, as well.
 If any kind of change, including from removable media, is detected in an endpoint, ensure you are getting enough contextual data about the suspicious event to act quickly.